Krymancer/Rate-Monotonic/README.md

 > 10.0 50.0 50.0
 > 15.0 100.0 100.0

-The implemeetation works better if the Period And Deadline are equal
+The implementation works better when the Period and Deadline are equals.